manoj-ayyappan/manoj-ayyappan/README.md

 Here are some ideas to get you started:

 -->
+### Other stuff

-- 🔭 I’m currently working on improving my DSA skills
+ 🔭 I’m currently working on improving my DSA skills

-- 🌱 I’m currently learning Open Source Development
+ 🌱 I’m currently learning Open Source Development
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with finding opportunities in Full time roles
-- 💬 Ask me about anything tech
+ 🤔 I’m looking for help with finding opportunities in Full time roles 💬 Ask me about anything tech
-- 📫 How to reach me: Email - manojayyappan18@gmail.com
+ 📫 How to reach me: Email - manojayyappan18@gmail.com
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: I play the Indian Classical Flute (With zero knowledge of actual Music theory thanks to YouTube)
+ ⚡ Fun fact: I play the Indian Classical Flute (With zero knowledge of actual Music theory thanks to YouTube)